dominikh/go-tools/simple/README.md

   instead
 - Don't use `_ = <-ch`, use `<-ch` instead
 - Use `strconv.Itoa` instead of `strconv.FormatInt` when it's simpler.
+- Don't use a struct composite literal when a simple type conversion is enough

 ## gofmt -r